dawnl3ss/Selene/README.md

 # go to the Selene directory
 $ cd Selene

-# create a symlink bound to the theia.sh script
+# create a symlink bound to the selene.sh script
 $ sudo ln -s $(realpath selene.sh) /usr/bin/selene
 ```